AverageHelper/Gamgee/README.md

 ## Contributing

 We welcome contributions of all sorts!
-Bear in mind that `main` updates _all the time_ while we're early on.
-Until things quiet down and big reorganizations aren't likely, I recommend small making changes at a time.

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`